From the First Tooth

 • Referrals to dental services

-FTFT provides technical assistance to primary care practices interested in participating in the initiative.
+FTFT provides technical assistance to primary care practices interested in participating in the program.
 Technical assistance includes:

-2. Medical Staff Training based on the Smiles for Life curriculum
+• Medical staff training based on the Smiles for Life curriculum